MagicJinn/Quantum-Things/README.md

 - Fixed a crash where the Redstone Observer tried to incorrectly access a block state that was not a Redstone Observer.
 - Fixed Fertilized Dirt not being recognized as farmland by villagers.
 - Fixed a crash where the Block Breaker tried to incorrectly access a block state that was not a Block Breaker.
-- Fixed an issue where it would rain in the Spectre dimension.
+- Fixed an issue where it would rain in the Spectre Dimension.
 - Fixed Divining Rods not showing up in Creative search.
 - Fixed torches and other attachable blocks being able to be placed on the side of the Rain Shield.
 - Fixed Rain Shield duplication.
 - Fixed a crash when Biome Stone tried to access a biome that was not registered with BiomeDictionary.
 - Fixed a crash when the Eclipsed Clock tried to access a font renderer that was not available.
+- Fixed Biome Sensor not working when held in off-hand.

 ### Reporting Issues